-Skip the can this year and make a homemade cranberry sauce with orange zest.
+Make a homemade cranberry sauce with orange zest and skip the can this year.
 You won’t believe how much better it tastes, or how easy it is to make.

-I mention Produce for Kids on this site quite often because I work for them a lot.
-But you might not really know who they are or what I do with them.
-I thought I’d share a delicious fresh produce-packed recipe today and tell you more about them.
-The produce-packed recipe is for a homemade cranberry sauce that uses fresh cranberries, mandarin oranges and fresh ginger root.
+The produce-packed recipe is for a homemade cranberry sauce that uses fresh cranberries, mandarin oranges, and fresh ginger root.
 It’s super-easy to make and is so much better than canned.

 Fresh cranberry sauce is so simple to make.
 Just leave fresh cranberries and orange zest on the stove for about 15 minutes, and there you go.
 Look who’s winning at Thanksgiving.